youssef456/SmartHomeSecurity/Drivers/MCAL/UART/Readme.md

 ### Receiving a String Using Callbacks

-To receive a string, use `UART_Receive_String(u8* arr)`.
-This function receives a string of characters through UART and stores it in the provided array.
+To receive a string, use `UART_Receive_String(u8* arr, u8 size)`.
+This function receives a string of characters through UART and stores it in the provided array while handling the array size, to not overwrite the memory or write in a none accessible places

 ````c
 #include "UART_Interface.h"